AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Diodore, Bishop of Tarsus.

-Diodore, Bishop of Tarsus, from AD 378 to 394, was of the Antiochan or Syrian school.
-He opposed Origen on some subjects, but agreed with his Universalism.
-He says: \"For the wicked there are punishments, not perpetual, however, lest the immortality prepared for them should be a disadvantage, but they are to be punished for a brief period according to the amount of malice in their works.
-They shall therefore suffer punishment for a short space, but immortal blessedness having no end awaits them \* \* \* the penalties to be inflicted for their many and grave sins are very far surpassed by the magnitude of the mercy to be showed them.
-The resurrection, therefore, is regarded as a blessing not only to the good, but also to the evil.\"[^368] The same authority affirms that many Nestorian bishops taught the same doctrine.
-The "Dictionary of Christian Biography" observes: "Diodorus of Tarsus taught that the penalty of sin is not perpetual, but issues in the blessedness of immortality, and (he) was followed by Stephanus, Bishop of Edessa, and Salomo of Bassora, and Isaac of Nineveh.\" \"Even those who are tortured in Gehenna are under the discipline of the divine charity.\"
+Diodore, Bishop of Tarsus, from 378 to 394 AD, was of the Antiochan or Syrian school.
+He opposed Origen on some subjects but agreed with his Universalism.
+He says: "For the wicked there are punishments, not perpetual, however, lest the immortality prepared for them should be a disadvantage, but they are to be punished for a brief period according to the amount of malice in their works.
+They shall therefore suffer punishment for a short space, but immortal blessedness having no end awaits them ... the penalties to be inflicted for their many and grave sins are very far surpassed by the magnitude of the mercy to be shown them.
+The resurrection, therefore, is regarded as a blessing not only to the good, but also to the evil."[^368]

+The same authority affirms that many Nestorian bishops taught the same doctrine.
+The *Dictionary of Christian Biography* observes: "Diodorus of Tarsus taught that the penalty of sin is not perpetual, but issues in the blessedness of immortality, and (he) was followed by Stephanus, Bishop of Edessa, and Salomo of Bassora, and Isaac of Nineveh."
+"Even those who are tortured in Gehenna are under the discipline of the divine charity."
+"And they were followed in their turn by Georgius of Arbela, and Ebed Jesu of Soba."

-\"And they were followed in their turn by Georgius of Arbela, and Ebed Jesu of Soba.\" Diodore contended that God\'s mercy would punish the wicked less than their sins deserved, inasmuch as his mercy gave the good more than they deserved.
+Diodore contended that God\'s mercy would punish the wicked less than their sins deserved, inasmuch as his mercy gave the good more than they deserved.
 He denied that Deity would bestow immortality for the purpose of prolonging and perpetuating suffering.
 Diodore and Theodore, the first, Chrysostom\'s teacher, and the second his fellow-student, were really the pioneers in teaching Scripture by help of history, criticism and philology.[^369] They may be regarded as the forerunners of modern interpretation.
 Like so many others of the ancient writings Diodore\'s works have perished, and we have only a few quotations from them, contained in the works of others.
 But we have enough to qualify him to occupy an honorable place among the Universalists of the Fourth Century.

-Even Dr. Pusey is compelled to admit the Universalism of Diodore of Tarsus, and Theodore of Mopsuestia.
-He says, quoting from Salomo of Bassora, 1222, some eight hundred years after their death: \"The two writers use different arguments and have different theories.
-Theodorus rests his on Holy Scripture, \'until thou hast paid the uttermost farthing,\' and \'the many and few stripes,\' and attributes the amendment of those who have done ill all their lives to the discovery of their mistake.
+Even Dr. **Pusey** is compelled to admit the Universalism of Diodore of Tarsus, and Theodore of Mopsuestia.
+He says, quoting from Salomo of Bassora, 1222, some eight hundred years after their death: "The two writers use different arguments and have different theories.
+Theodorus rests his on Holy Scripture, 'until you have paid the uttermost farthing,' and 'the many and few stripes,' and attributes the amendment of those who have done ill all their lives to the discovery of their mistake.
 Diodorus says that punishment must not be perpetual, lest the immortality prepared for them be useless to them; he twice repeats that punishment, though varied according to their deserts, would be for a short time.
-His ground was his conviction that since God\'s rewards so far exceed the deserts of the good, the like mercy would be shown to the evil.\"[^370]
+His ground was his conviction that since God\'s rewards so far exceed the deserts of the good, the like mercy would be shown to the evil."[^370]

 ## Later Additional Authorities.